aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ObjectTypes/Item.md

 - The NPCControl gets childed to the map
 - `insideid` is set to the current one
 - `timer` is set to the timer sent
-- `tempobject` is set to true (prevents the item from working correctly when it's a Crystal Berry TODO: ???)
+- `tempobject` is set to true (prevents the Crystal Berry SetUp logic from applying as this method already does it partially and EntityControl's startup will do the rest via [CheckSpecialID](../../EntityControl/Notable%20methods/CheckSpecialID.md))
 - `data[0]` is set to the item type
 - `bounces` is set to 0
 - entity.`onground` is set to true